Frequently asked questions

 What plugins do you use?

 We use lots of plugins.
-Some of them are for making ScoutLink Minecraft a safe place, others are for adding functionality.
-For your safety we don’t disclose which plugins we use.
+Some of them are for making ScoutLink Minecraft a safe place, others are for adding new features.
+We don’t publish a list of which specific plugins we use.

 Can I download the map?
 What seed do you use to generate the worlds?